Moby Doll: Feeding difficulty

 Ted Griffin's account of the events diverges from the Vancouver Aquarium's.
 Griffin, the owner of the Seattle Marine Aquarium, had been one of the first people trying to capture orcas alive.
 Curious to see the Vancouver Aquarium's captive, he drove his runabout with his wife from Puget Sound to Vancouver.
 He gained unauthorized access to the army base where Moby Doll's pen was located by tying up at the Jericho pier.
 Accustomed to seeing orcas in the wild, "he was disappointed by Moby Doll's gaunt and lethargic appearance."
 Griffin boldly grabbed a live fish off a string, and slapped it on the water in his hand.
 He recalled later, "soon Moby Doll was excitedly zooming by looking at the fish which I held in my hand.
 Finally, the whale came up to the float, stopped, rolled partly on its side, opened its mouth, and yanked the fish away."

-This was the first hand-feeding of an orca.
+This was the first known hand-feeding of an orca.
 Something about Griffin's approach had made a connection with the juvenile orca.
-In time, researchers would find that the sharing of food is a key to orca society.
-Perhaps Moby Doll needed a more social invitation to eat.
+In time, researchers would find that the sharing of food is a key to orca society, and Moby Doll may have need an invitation to eat.

 When aquarium director Murray Newman arrived on the scene, he scolded the intruding Seattle Marine Aquarium director who was his rival—but his staff began imitating Griffin.